 What's new on our site today!

-Language: Barasana is a Tucanoan language of South America.
+Language: Barasana is a Tucanoan language of the Amazon rainforest.

-It is spoken by 1500 people in Colombia.
+It is spoken by 1500 people in Colombia and Brazil.
 The language has two main dialects, Barasano (spoken by the

 Panera or Hanera subgroup) and

 Eduria subgroup.)
 Some linguists consider Barasano and Taiwano to be distinct languages rather than dialects of a single

 language, although they are very closely related to each other.
 Another Tucanoan language,